ds-102/fa23/_announcements/week-2.md

 ---

 - Lab and Discussion sections start this week!
 Check the [calendar](calendar) page for times and locations.
-- Please carefully read through the [course policies](syllabus), which covers the details of the course this fall.
+- Fill out the [Exam Conflict Form](https://edstem.org/us/courses/42657/discussion/3361044) if one of the exams conflict with your other commitments.